panoptic-labs/docs/docs/developers/V1.1/contract.CollateralTracker.md

 ### decimals

-Returns decimals of underlying token (0 if not present).
+Returns decimals of underlying asset (0 if not present).

 ```solidity